 - Tip #7 – Opting for low-quality roofing materials or choosing materials solely based on cost can be a mistake.
 Quality materials are essential for the longevity and performance of your roof.
 Invest in reputable, durable roofing products to ensure effective and long-lasting repairs.

-- Tip #8 – Roof repairs can be dangerous, especially when working at heights.
+- Tip #8 – Damaged roof repairs can be dangerous, especially when working at heights.
 Neglecting to follow safety protocols, such as wearing proper protective gear, using fall protection equipment, and practicing caution, can lead to accidents or injuries.
 Always prioritize safety and consider hiring a professional for complex or high-risk repairs.

 - Tip #10 – When conducting fire-damaged roof repairs, it’s important to identify and address the underlying cause of the problem.
 Simply patching or covering up the visible damage without addressing the root issue may result in recurring problems.
 Ensure that the repair involves identifying and resolving the underlying cause to prevent future issues.